getgrav/grav-learn/pages/03.themes/06.asset-manager/docs.md

 ## Available Methods

-#### add(asset [, priority=10])
+#### add(asset [, priority=10] [, pipeline=true])

 The add method does it's best attempt to match an asset based on file extension.
 It is a convenience method, it's better to call one of the direct methods for CSS or JS.
 The priority defaults to 10 if not provided.
 A higher number means it will display before lower priority assets.
+The pipeline attribute controls whether or not this asset should be included in the combination/minify pipeline.

-#### addCss(asset [, priority=10])
+#### addCss(asset [, priority=10] [, pipeline=true])

 This method will add assets to the list of CSS assets.
 The priority defaults to 10 if not provided.
 A higher number means it will display before lower priority assets.
+The pipeline attribute controls whether or not this asset should be included in the combination/minify pipeline.

 #### addDirCss(directory)

 Add an entire directory of CSS assets in one go.
+The order will be alphabetical.
+This method does not provide the control of the individual methods and is generally not the preferred approach.

-#### addJs(asset [, priority=10])
+#### addJs(asset [, priority=10] [, pipeline=true])

 This method will add assets to the list of JavaScript assets.
 The priority defaults to 10 if not provided.
 A higher number means it will display before lower priority assets.
+The pipeline attribute controls whether or not this asset should be included in the combination/minify pipeline.

 #### addDirJs(directory)

 Add an entire directory of JavaScript assets in one go.
+The order will be alphabetical.
+This method does not provide the control of the individual methods and is generally not the preferred approach.

 #### css()